konradbartecki/ResxHell/README.md

 ### Troubleshooting

+##### Resource map not found
-If you are encountering ResourceMap not found error then create dummy "Resource.resw" file in every /Strings/language folder
+Create dummy "Resource.resw" file in every /Strings/language folder

-It doesn't have to contain anything
+##### I am still getting MdilXapCompile.exe failed with error code 1004
+Remove reference to your localization PCL, but ensure it builds earlier than your Windows Runtime project